juliangut/slim-routing/README.md

 Mapped on invocation strategy, a response handler will be responsible of returning a `Psr\Message\ResponseInterface` from the received `\Jgut\Slim\Routing\Response\ResponseType`

-Typically they will agglutinate presentation logic: how to represent the data contained in the response type, such as transform it into JSON, XML, etc, or render it with a template engine such as Twig
+Typically, they will agglutinate presentation logic: how to represent the data contained in the response type, such as transform it into JSON, XML, etc, or render it with a template engine such as Twig

 Register response type handlers on invocation strategy creation or